 Fantasy Farm has a system and keeping the puppies any longer that 8 weeks can be disruptive.
 Puppy is ready to go home and is no longer happy in the whelping box and voices loudly their displeasure.
 Mom does not want to nurse anymore and pups do not take 'no' for an answer (so again, there is biting and crying).

 At Fantasy Farm, we'll do our best to work with you and your puppy, but please schedule vacations, time off, or works days around the puppy's release date.
-Puppy pick up time should be when your puppy is around 6-7 weeks of age.
+Puppy pick up time should be no later than when your puppy is 8 weeks of age.

 Thank you, Cheri